Bioproducts and Biosystems Engineering Major Program Educational Objectives and Student Outcomes

 Program educational objectives

-- Produce graduates who can apply fundamental engineering principles including mathematics, physical science, biological science, engineering science and design, and exhibit effective communications skills.
+- Produce graduates who can apply fundamental engineering principles including mathematics, physical science, biological science, engineering science and design, and communicate effectively.

 - Produce graduates who serve the engineering needs of clientele in the areas of bioproducts, bioprocessing and food, or environment and ecosystems.